 Join millions of medical professionals, students, and anatomy enthusiasts who use Human Anatomy Atlas to see inside and better understand the human body!
 Human Anatomy Atlas offers thousands of models to help understand and communicate how the human body looks and works--and includes textbook-level definitions.
 Use it as a reference, instead of an anatomy textbook, or to create virtual lab experiences.
-Includes over 10,000 anatomical models with descriptions in English, Spanish, French, German, Italian, Japanese, and Simplified Chinese. * One of the App Store’s Best Apps of 2017 * Winner of the Association of Medical Illustrator’s Award of Excellence * Winner of the Digital Health Awards' Gold for Spring 2018.
+Includes over 10,000 anatomical models with descriptions in English, Spanish, French, German, Italian, Japanese, and Simplified Chinese. * Winner of the Association of Medical Illustrator’s Award of Excellence * Winner of the Digital Health Awards' Gold for Fall 2018.
 “If you are in the medical field or plan to be, this anatomy app is a must-have.” — App Advice “... strikingly realistic and detailed...” — The Boston Globe “... mind-blowing, and always amazing in that it works so well.” — David Pogue, Yahoo Finance “Visible Body’s [Human Anatomy] Atlas and frankly, all their A&P apps have always been my go-to reference for exploring the human body and its function.” — Teachers with Apps Human Anatomy Atlas offers the most complete human anatomy atlas available, as well as a fast to learn and easy to use ad-free experience.
-The base purchase includes complete male and female gross anatomy models that can be dissected, common muscles actions, select mircroanatomy models and sample animations.
+The base purchase includes complete male and female gross anatomy models that can be dissected, common muscle actions, select microanatomy models and sample animations.
 Additional in-app purchases can extend the atlas to include more detailed 3D dental models, and animations that explain physiology and common pathologies.